Ruins of a Roman and Byzantine fishermen village located along the shore, south of Rosh Hanikra. May have been the Biblical area of Misrephot-Maim.

 The site is worth a visit since the scenes of the rocks along the sea are breathtaking.

 An aerial photo of Khirbet Masref and the area around it is shown below, indicating the major points of interest.
-You can point & click on the purple points to navigate to the selected point.

-The area was (probably) mentioned in the description of Joshua's conquest (12-13th C BC), where the Bible described the northern area where he chased the Canaanites.
-Joshua 11:8: "And the LORD delivered them into the hand of Israel, who smote them, and chased them unto great Zidon, and unto Misrephothmaim, and unto the valley of Mizpeh eastward; and they smote them, until they left them none remaining".
-The term "Misrephot-Maim", is identified by some scholars as the salt industry at this site, south of Rosh Hanikra.
+The area was (probably) mentioned in the description of Joshua’s conquest (12-13th century BC), where the Bible described the northern area where he chased the Canaanites.
+Joshua 11:8: “And the LORD delivered them into the hand of Israel, who smote them, and chased them unto great Zidon, and unto Misrephothmaim, and unto the valley of Mizpeh eastward; and they smote them, until they left them none remaining”.
+The term “Misrephot-Maim“, is identified by some scholars as the salt industry at this site, south of Rosh Hanikra.

 Note that a large Tell is located on the south-west side of Kibbutz Rosh Hanikra, and dated to the Bronze age.
 Today it is totally destroyed.
 This may have been the main city at the Biblical times.